|

 Principles of Effective Treatment:

-• Remember that addiction is a disease affecting the brains function and the person’s behavior.
+• Remember that addiction is a disease affecting the brain’s function and the person’s behavior.
 It’s complex but treatable.

 • Treatment must be readily available to all in need.